 Where a report of pregnancy is received, prior to obtaining information about the pregnancy, the Investigator must obtain the consent of the subject's partner.
-The local study team should adopt the Master Pregnant Partner Form in line with local procedures/requirements and submit it to the relevant regulatory authority/institutional review board/ethics committee prior to use.
+The local study team should adopt the Master Pregnant Partner Form in line with local procedures/requirements and submit it to the relevant regulatory authority/IRB/ethics committee prior to use.